Why are Brits talking about Boris Johnson's WhatsApp messages? - ExBulletin

 The government has an arduous task, Jonathan Jones, former head of the government’s legal department, wrote in a blog post for the Institute for Government.
 It is likely that the court will say that the president of the investigation should be the one who decides how she does it and what documents she must see for this purpose.

-Johnson has a history of friction with successor Sunak, whose July 2022 resignation from government helped oust Johnson from power.
+Johnson has a history of friction with successor Sunak, including resigning from government in July 2022 helped oust Johnson from power.

 Johnson distanced himself from the government’s position saying he was happy to deliver his messages.
-On Friday, he said he sent the WhatsApp messages directly to the Halletts inquiry.
+On Friday June 2, he said he sent the WhatsApp messages directly to the Halletts inquest.

 But in another twist, they only cover part of the requested period.
 Johnson did not deliver any messages until April 2021.
-This period includes the early days of the pandemic when the government made fateful and still contested decisions as well as three national lockdown periods and the dates of rule-breaking holidays in the government buildings. this led to dozens of people, including Johnson, being fined by the police.
+This period includes the early days of the pandemic when the government made fateful and still contested decisions as well as three national lockdown periods and holiday dates breaking the rules in government . buildings that led to dozens of people, including Johnson, being fined by police.

-Johnson says the messages are on a phone he was ordered to stop using after reporters noticed his number was publicly available online for 15 years.
+Johnson says the messages are on a phone he was ordered to stop using after reporters noticed his number had been publicly available online for 15 years.

 Johnson says security told him to stop using the phone and never turn it on again.
 He told Hallett on Friday that he had asked the Cabinet Office to help him turn it on safely so that I could search it for any relevant documents.
 I propose to transmit all this material directly to you.